2009 swine flu pandemic actions concerning pigs: Canada

 On May 2, Canadian Food Inspection Agency executive vice-president Brian Evans announced that an infected Alberta farm worker recently returned from Mexico had apparently passed the virus to a swine herd in his care.
 Although the herd had been quarantined, Evans stressed that the infection represented no threat to food safety and judged the possibility of infected pigs passing the virus back to humans "remote".
 Evans said the infection of the herd was the first known case of the H1N1 virus being transmitted from humans to pigs.

 In Canada in early June, an Alberta pig farmer whose herd was infected with the new swine flu virus culled his entire herd.
 In May he had already culled 500 animals from his herd.
 The farm owner said the animals cannot be marketed because they are under quarantine and he is facing a problem with overcrowding.

 Transmission from the same herd of pigs back to humans was revealed on 20 July, though it occurred on 7 May when the humans, animal health inspectors, were taking samples from the infected herd with improper self-protective measures.

 China

 The People's Republic of China has banned pork imports.

+In response to the 2009 H1Ni pandemic, China did not cull their pig population, but instead the government focused on containment and bans to limit infections.
+They analyzed the virus by taking bronchial swabs and blood serums of pigs in the Guanxi Province in 2011.
+China had increased their surveillance in their pig populations because they conducted a study using pigs' blood and found that there is a risk of catching the virus in their pig populations.